FTMahringer/SceneManager/README.md

 - Switching scenes on the go.
 - Creating popup windows, that prevent the closing of the "actual" window.
 - Going back to the previous window
+- Getting Alerts running and showing easier

 # Usage/Examples

-To use this library, please create two classes:
+To use this library, please create three classes:

 ### SceneManager.java and Scenes.java
 ```